conthompso/Programs_Created/README.md

 cross-section, however, my group was not able to find lots of data on the stringer locations, so instead, I created a variable code that could take in a variable number of stringers as well as a variable amount of cells.
 This helped the tail-end amount of work because we didnt need to calculate those values and could just use the code to find the numbers.

+Scaffolding callouts is an arbitrary code that I created to solve a problem at work.
+The program basically takes a photo input and allows the user to draw boxes in multiple colors using left click to locate the .
+The pixels location of the coords of the boxes are stored as vectors and has a feature that allows the user to delete drawn boxes by right clicking and updating the program.
+The vectors of the coords are also stored in a txt file which allows the loading of previous entries and manipulation of the previous entries in subsequent launches of the program.
+There is another feature that allows the user to zoom in on the image, draw a box in the zoomed in image, zoom back out, and have the coords in the image adjust to account for the zoom.
+The zoomed in coords are converted to normal and stored in the same vector as the other boxes.